6 rooms

 At the end of the corridor, a spacious kitchen with vintage cabinets in stainless steel and Formica, original windows to the rear garden and more to the meadow view beyond (14m²).

-From the entrance hall, wooden stairs curve up to the first floor, where we find:
+From the entrance hall, wooden stairs up to the first floor, where we find:

 A long landing with access to the rear bedroom (16²), tilt and turn window to garden, view to meadow and hills beyond, en-suite bathroom, bath with shower over, WC, basin and bidet (5m²).